 - Keep your behavior in check if you’re going to be consuming a lot of alcohol at a concert or festival.
 Once anyone has consumed a large amount of alcohol, they are not going to be acting logically or rationally.
 It’s easy to make bad decisions and act obnoxiously.
 If you’re going to be attending a summer concert or festival, remember to be aware of your limits when it comes to alcohol to avoid being charged with disorderly conduct while intoxicated.
 To be charged with disorderly conduct while intoxicated, you must have either behaved offensively, caused a public annoyance or alarm or created a risk of physical harm to others or yourself while being voluntarily intoxicated.

 Don’t let anything bad happen during the 2013 Columbus festival and concert season by taking note of the following precautions.
-Should an unfortunate event occur, remember that you can always contact a Columbus Criminal Attorney for experienced legal advice and counsel.
+Should an unfortunate event occur, remember that you can always contact a Columbus criminal defense attorney for experienced legal advice and counsel.